grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 four common tit varieties, Goldcrest, Nuthatch, Treecreeper, Great-spotted Woodpecker.

-On leaving the boardwalk, Covid guidelines demand the circular walk be attempted clockwise (yes, really).
-This takes us alongside the river - which has got Dipper written all over it.
+On leaving the boardwalk, Covid guidelines demand the circular walk be attempted anti-clockwise (yes, really).
+This takes us alongside the river
+- which has got Dipper written all over it.
 Or would do, if those people would keep their dog out of it.
 Oh well.
 Everyone's got to be somewhere.

 <figure class="figure">